whatwg/meta/COMMITTING.md

 * To make it easy and pleasant to review the history of the repository.
 * To help future maintainers find out why a particular change was made.

-As such, a commit message should be written which allows your future self to understand the intent of change without needing to delve into implementation details.
-This will not only benefit the maintainers, but also the reviewers.
+As such, you should write a commit message that will allow your future self to understand the intent of change without looking at the diff.
+This will not only benefit reviewers, but also other maintainers.
+Your commit message should express intent without delving into implementation details.

 For more on this topic, see ["On commit messages"](http://who-t.blogspot.com/2009/12/on-commit-messages.html).